thekester/earthengine-api-test/README.md

 1. Access your repository settings on GitHub.
 2. Click on "Secrets and variables" in the sidebar, then "Actions".
 3. Click on "New repository secret".
-4. Name the secret `EARTHENGINE_CREDENTIALS`.
+4. Name the secret `EARTHENGINE_TOKEN`.
-5. Open the file `~/.config/earthengine/credentials` with a text editor.
-6. Copy the entire content of the file and paste it into the value field of the secret.
+6. Copy the entire content of the output.json and paste it into the value field of the secret.
-7. Ensure that the JSON includes the `"type": "authorized_user"` field.
 8. Save the secret by clicking "Add secret".

 Here’s an example image showing how to configure the secret in GitHub: